dotnet/designs/proposed/vcpkg.md

 - What is vcpkg's minimum toolset requirements?
 Do these conflict with the requirements for .NET?
     - Vcpkg requires CMake 3.14 or newer.
 We require 3.20 or newer, so we should be fine.
     - Vcpkg requires a C++ compiler that supports C++17.
 Although we don't use C++17, all of the compilers we support do support C++17.
+- Which packages would be migrated to use vcpkg?
+    - In dotnet/runtime, we would migrate the following dependencies:
+        - libunwind
+          - Given that we already have to support a system-provided version of libunwind
+    - In dotnet/runtime, we could migrate the following dependencies:
+        - Rapidjson
+        - zlib
+        - zlib-intel
+        - brotli
+    - If we switch to zlib-ng from zlib and zlib-intel, we would consume zlib-ng through vcpkg.
+    - In dotnet/aspnetcore we would migrate the following dependencies if we were to support vcpkg + MSBuild:
+        - GoogleTest
+    - Some libraries that we're looking at productizing in the future have these dependencies, which we'd also use vcpkg for:
+        - GoogleTest
+        - Google Benchmark
+        - microsoft/WIL
+    - In the future, we may use microsoft/GSL, which we would use vcpkg for.